5 Ways to Save Money When Buying a MacBook

-Apple’s MacBook Air and MacBook Pro, or “the new MacBook”, are some of the best notebook computers you can buy.
+Apple’s MacBooks are some of the best laptops you can buy.
 But they’re also pretty expensive.
-A few tips and tricks can help the smart shopper save a few bucks while still taking a bite into the Apple life.
+A few tips and tricks can help the smart shopper figure out how to get a MacBook for cheap.

-Once you start looking for deals, it’s easy to get “deal blindness”.
-That’s when you end up spending $50 more for a larger hard drive, or getting a MacBook Pro instead of a MacBook Air just because you found a good deal on the Pro.
-The best deal available isn’t necessarily the best deal for you!
+Once you start looking for deals, it’s easy to get “deal blindness.”
+That’s when you end up spending a few hundred dollars more for more storage space, or getting a MacBook Pro instead of a MacBook just because you found a good deal on the Pro.
+Remember, the best deal available isn’t necessarily the perfect choice for you.

-Before you start looking around, figure out if you should buy a MacBook Air or MacBook Pro, and what specifications you need.
-Write down the reasons you want those particular specifications or features e.g. “I want a MacBook Air because I need to carry it around the university all the time.”
+Before you start looking around, ask yourself which MacBook you should get .
+You should also figure out what specifications you need.
+Write down the reasons you want those particular specifications or features.
+For example, “I want a MacBook Air because I need to carry it around campus all the time.”

 Similarly, before you start, figure out a budget.
 Write down why you have chosen that budget, and how flexible you can be with it.

-When buying a new laptop, you certainly won’t like seeing a new model released just a week after your purchase.
-Thankfully, Apple is generally quite predictable when it comes to new MacBook releases, so it’s easy to find out when the new model will hit the shelves.
+If you buy a new laptop, you certainly won’t want to see a new model released a week after your purchase.
+Thankfully, Apple is generally quite predictable when it comes to new MacBook releases, so it’s easy to predict when the new model will hit shelves.

 - Number of days since the current model was released